itsmeradiant/Csharp-alternatives/README.md

 # Tools create in C# :

-Total repositories created in C#: 5599895
+Total repositories created in C#: 5595784

 - [PowerToys](https://github.com/microsoft/PowerToys) - Windows system utilities to maximize productivity
 - [v2rayN](https://github.com/2dust/v2rayN) - A GUI client for Windows, support Xray core and v2fly core and others
 - [shadowsocks-windows](https://github.com/shadowsocks/shadowsocks-windows) - A C# port of shadowsocks
 - [PowerShell](https://github.com/PowerShell/PowerShell) - PowerShell for every system!
 - [aspnetcore](https://github.com/dotnet/aspnetcore) - ASP.NET Core is a cross-platform .NET framework for building modern cloud-based web applications on Windows, Mac, or Linux.
-- [Ryujinx](https://github.com/Ryujinx/Ryujinx) - Experimental Nintendo Switch Emulator written in C#
 - [Files](https://github.com/files-community/Files) - Building the best file manager for Windows
 - [jellyfin](https://github.com/jellyfin/jellyfin) - The Free Software Media System
 - [ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to many supported destinations you can choose from.